obss/trapper/README.md

   are used as factories to instantiate the actual task-specific models from the configuration files dynamically.

-* Optimizers from allennlp: Implemented as children of the base `Optimizer` class.
+* Optimizers from AllenNLP: Implemented as children of the base `Optimizer` class.

+* Metric computation is supported through `jury`.
+In order to make the metrics flexible enough to work with the trainer in a common interface, we introduced metric handlers.
+You may need to extend these classes accordingly
+    * For conversion of predictions and references to a suitable form for a particular metric or metric set: `MetricInputHandler`.
+    * For manipulating resulting score object containing the metric
+      results: `MetricOutputHandler`.

 ## Usage